soledademaria/soledademaria/README.md

-Hi there!
+Hi there! <br/>
-Currently working as a jr front-end developer but developing my skills in the area of quality assurance
+Currently working as a jr front-end developer and developing skills in the field of quality assurance

  <div>